Liquid-Surf/solid-compound/docs/milestones.md

 ### Hybrid Database

-- Solid database library
+- Solid database API
-  -
+  - The developer does here not care where the data is stored and is provided with
+  - build library that uses existing Solid tools to authenticate with Solid IDPs and access Solid data

   - developing a library that stores data in a Solid compatible fashion that can be used as "classic" db library, exect that data are stored as linked data and live in the Solid specification.